numba/llvmlite/docs/source/ir/values.rst

    .. attribute:: terminator

       The block's :term:`terminator instruction`, if any.
-Otherwise :const:`None`.
+Otherwise None.

 Global values